 - e.
 A BMI below 25

 - f.
 Blood pressure below 120/80

 - g.
 Fasting blood glucose below 105

 - h.
 An LDL cholesterol below 190

-- 4. Know your own biometric numbers and risk factors and develop a personal plan to steadily make some reasonable improvements
+- 4. Know your own biometric numbers and risk factors and develop a personal plan to steadily make some reasonable improvements.

 Having a firm handle on those four basics goes a long way in being able to respond effectively to the subtle symptoms women can often exhibit with a heart event.
-The more providers and women understand the symptoms and understand a woman's particular risk factors, the easier it becomes to tease out subtleties like whether the dizziness is related to last week's flu or something more concerning.